 One solution that has worked in some districts is to keep bus schedules the same but swap the start times for elementary and high schools.
 An earlier start time might work better for younger students who are more likely to hit the hay earlier and wake up earlier each day.
 But this might also mean that little kids — who need at least 10 to 11 hours of sleep each night — may need to go to bed just after dinner.
 Logistically, it's never easy to alter the family schedule.

-Another big issue affecting the decision to change school start times?
-Sports.
+Another big issue affecting the decision to change school start times is sports.
 If schools start later, they will presumably end later, too, giving students less time for after-school activities, including clubs, jobs and the all-important sports.
 Many student athletes already miss some school time to attend away games and practices.
 Moving the school day back means teens will miss even more school — or face having to decide between sports and their studies.

 But it's also just the idea of something different that's a problem.
 A peer-reviewed paper published September 2017 in the journal Sleep Health looked at the fear of change as an obstacle to changing start times.
 They suggest that just offering scientific evidence for the advantages of later starts isn't enough to convince parents and administrators that later is better.
 Instead, they suggest apply behavioral-economic principles, like focusing on later start times as the norm rather than the exception, to make change easier.